-Follow these steps to enable Serial over LAN:
+Follow these steps to enable Serial over LAN (see the CSSU online help for detailed information about completing these steps):

 - 1. Either start the SSU locally on the server, or start CSSU from the managing client. - 2.
 From the first screen, select the Platform Event Manager Task to reveal the BMC LAN Configuration Screen. - 3.
 Make sure the LAN Channel is configured for use.
 For example, make sure that you don't have LAN Access Mode set to "disabled."
 Also, set the IP Addresses properly. - 4.
 In the Options menu select Configure Serial Over LAN. - 5.
 Specify the SOL Access Mode as either Always Available or Restricted. - 6.
 Set the baud rate parameter. - 7.
 Save your changes. - 8.
 Press the <ESC> key repeatedly until you are back to the command prompt. - 9.
 Reboot the system.